Gongqing Forest Park

 Lu Xun Park

 Lu Xun Park, once and sometimes still known as "Hongkou Park," is named after the famous writer from the early 20th century.
 Great park, this one, lots of chatty, friendly older people dancing and exercising in the mornings.
 Some stay for the whole afternoon.
 There's a big lake here with boats for rent, and lots of green space.
-You can also pay extra to check out Lu Xun's cemetery.
+You can also pay an extra 15rmb to check out Lu Xun's cemetery.
 Park entry is free, though.
-Open from 6am to 6pm.
+Open from 5am to 9pm until Sep 30.

 Good For: Dates, families, people watching,